 There are three main requirements for video stories for the South Florida News Service and this class.
-The details and templates are below.

 Second, create a detailed outline, including drafts of voiceovers, the sources you intend to interview, how b-roll will be used, and the pacing of the piece itself.
 How does it start, what happens in the middle and how does it end?
 Fill this out as well [PDF].